OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

  - Apply the transform **c:\transforms\web.mytransform.config** to file **web.config**.
  - Apply the transform **c:\transforms\web.mytransform.config** to file **subdir\web.config**.

-## Applying a Transform With an Absolute Path to a Target in the Extraction Path Root {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransformxtractiondirectoryroot}
+## Applying a transform with an absolute path to a target in the extraction path root {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransformxtractiondirectoryroot}

 :::hint
 This transform is available in **Octopus Server 3.8.8** (Calamari 3.6.43) or later